 **If you’re brand new to blogging and feeling overwhelmed, I’ve created a FREE 31-day calendar for new bloggers.
 Sign up below for blogging tips and news as well as your FREE step-by-step calendar of what to do the first month to get set up for success!

 Don’t give up.
 The rewards are around the corner, but every blogger and blogging income is unique and hard-won.
 Many times, the greatest rewards aren’t the monetary ones at all.

 The blogging community is a special one — full of encouragers, extremely intelligent people, and so much good information.
 Join an online or in-person blogging group, and get ready to learn and grow beyond what you’d imagine.

-The common thread I have with the fabulous bloggers I mentioned is the supportive Facebook group hosted by Michelle Schroeder-Gardner who’s the creator of Making Sense of Affiliate Marketing.
+The common thread I have with the fabulous bloggers in this post is the supportive Facebook group hosted by Michelle Schroeder-Gardner who’s the creator of Making Sense of Affiliate Marketing.
 This great community is one of the best FREE perks of the course — besides the fact that Michelle is very interactive in our group.
-Come and join us!